- Perspectives or Analyses (2000-4000 words), or Original papers (5000-8000 words)

 Strong evidence has emerged of the disproportionate health impact of the COVID-19 pandemic on vulnerable groups leading to a widening of existing health inequities.
 This effect may be more pronounced in low- and middle-income countries.
 Exacerbation of inequalities may occur, for example, from pre-existing unjust systemic policies that affect health access as well as structural and life-style factors that prevent at-risk communities from achieving proper social distancing practices.
 These concerns emphasize the need for health equity research investigating measures, be it health, social or political, that can be implemented in an effective and equitable manner and without discrimination.

-This call invites Original papers consisting of 5000 to 8000 words and Perspective or Analysis papers of 2000 to 4000 words on any ethics-related subject matter that seeks to promote health equity research in the wake of the negative impacts of the COVID-19 pandemic on pre-existing vulnerabilities and unjust social/health practices.
+This call invites Perspective or Analysis papers consisting of 2000 to 4000 word and Original papers of 5000 to 8000 words on any ethics-related subject matter that seeks to promote health equity research in the wake of the negative impacts of the COVID-19 pandemic on pre-existing vulnerabilities and unjust social/health practices.

 This Call is linked with a virtual workshop that took place in late November 2020 (Advancing Research Ethics in Asia and the Pacific) involving researchers, members of research ethics committees and policy makers in the Asia-Pacific region at which the following topics were highlighted:

 - Addressing health inequities through research in the time of COVID-19